 Having seen it all in the amateur ranks, she leveraged her reputation to get a promoter’s endorsement to turn pro.

 Alesia started her career by outgunning Maria Méndez, from Spain.
 A lucky victory against Akane Watanabe, from Japan, followed.
-Then, Anna Schwartz decided to challenge the rising star who got a surprise sponsorship from gear maker Paffen Sport.
+Then, Anna Schwartz decided to challenge the starlet who got a surprise sponsorship from gear maker Paffen Sport.
 It ended with an easy first-round stoppage.

 The impressive result landed Ally an unexpected WBC Silver title shot, which she won against Amber Rose to earn a coaching offer from legend Regina Halmich.
-She didn’t take it up immediately.
+She didn’t take it up immediately, out of loyalty for her trainer.

 Upholding tradition, the Bavarian lost against Stephanie Ward on her first defence.
 A technical knockout.
-She then fired Maxim Weiß and jumped on Halmich’s offer.
+She then fired Maxim Weiß for bad coaching tips and jumped on Halmich’s offer.
 What followed was accepting an offer to fight Lilly Sanchez, a tough puncher from Mexico City.
 She lost that fight by knockout.

 A scandal erupted when Alesia had her rematch with Anna Schwartz as the eliminator ahead of the German championship.
 Her sister Sophie was kidnapped by gangsters and she had to get knocked out by Schwartz.
 Police captured the criminals and the federation reversed the result to a win by disqualification.

-With a qualification in hand, Ally faced Katia Nagel in late July 2018 in a highly disputed title bout that she won by decision after 10 rounds.
-She successfully defended the title more than a year later with an impressive destruction of her mandatory challenger.
+With a title shot in hand, Ally faced Katia Nagel in late July 2018 in a highly disputed bout that she won by decision after 10 rounds.
+She successfully defended the title more than a year later with an impressive destruction of her mandatory challenger, Stella Haussmann.
+Then, she took on Taylor Grant in a superfight, pulling off the upset with a stunning knockout to become mandatory chalenger for Anastasia Orlova’s world title.

 Alesia loves moving around, avoiding punches and firing back from a good position.
 Her trademark punch is the right uppercut in the face.
 She is often a bit taller than her opponents – Germans are bigger and taller than most Western peoples – but she also likes to get inside when she senses a good opportunity.
 Her left hook comes from awkward angles to surprise opponents.
 Once she hurts an opponent, she pounces for the finish.